Airbus A220: Poor financial situation

-Delays in aircraft production
+Delays in production

 In 2016, Bombardier achieved its goal of delivering seven CSeries aircraft to both launch operators, Swiss and airBaltic.
 Production was then set to ramp to 30–35 aircraft deliveries in 2017 after PW1500G engine supply and start issues were resolved.
 However, the CSeries delivery goal for 2017 had to be revised to 20–22 aircraft only, due to persistent engine delivery delays, and finally, only 17 deliveries were completed in the year.

 By the time the Airbus partnership came into effect on 1 July 2018, a total of 37 CSeries had been delivered, which was a very low production rate considering Bombardier had forecast at the programme launch, 315 annual deliveries from 2008 to 2027 for 100- to 150-seat airliners, up to half of that (157 units) would be delivered by the company itself.
 However, the average production rate of the six available models (B737-700, A318/A319, CS100/CS300 and E195) was fewer than 80 aircraft per year for the first 10.5 years.

 Market stiff competition

 The effect of stiff competition and production delays was apparent in early 2016.
-On 20 January, United Continental Holdings ordered 40 Boeing 737-700s instead of the CSeries due to the availability of the type that already in full production, and commonality with the United's 737 fleet of 310 aircraft.
+On 20 January, United Airlines ordered 40 Boeing 737-700s instead of the CSeries due to the type already being in full production, and commonality with United's existing 737 fleet of 310 aircraft.
 Boeing also reportedly gave United a massive 73% discount on the 737 deal, dropping the price to $22 million per unit, well below the CS300 market value at $36 million.
 David Tyerman, an analyst with Canaccord Genuity said to the Toronto Star: "This just shows how difficult it is for Bombardier to win orders these days.[...].
 It also raises the question of how profitable the next C Series order they win will be for them."

 The CSeries also competed with the smaller variants of the A320 family aircraft.
 The 2010 order for 40 CS300s and 40 options from Republic Airways Holdings – then owner of exclusive A319/320 operator Frontier Airlines – also pushed Airbus into the A320neo re-engine.
 Airbus opted to compete aggressively against the CSeries rather than ignoring it, as Boeing had done with Airbus.
 Airbus dropped the A320's price in head-to-head competition, successfully blocking Bombardier from several deals.